Maryland College Investment Plan Account Holder FAQs

 Q: How can I access my account online?

 To access your account online, visit www.CollegeSavingsMD.org and click on “Take me to my account”.

 Q: How can I check the balance in my Account?

 To check your account balance, visit www.CollegeSavingsMD.org and click on “Take me to my account”.
 Once you log in you will be able to view your balance as well as historical transactions.
 Additionally, balance information can be requested over the phone by calling 888.4MD.GRAD (463.4723).

 Q: How can I move funds from one investment portfolio to another?

-You may change your Investment Options once per calendar year, per Beneficiary.
+You may change your Investment Options twice per calendar year, per Beneficiary.
 If you have multiple Investment Options for a Beneficiary, all changes for that Beneficiary must be requested on the same day.
 This can be done in writing using the Investment Exchange Form or you can simply call 888.4MD.GRAD (463.4723) to request this over the phone.
-For more information on making changes to your Account, see Maintaining Your Account (Disclosure Statement PDF) starting on page 15.
+For more information on making changes to your Account, see Maintaining Your Account (Disclosure Statement PDF) starting on page 21.

 Q: How can I track the investment performance of my Account?

 Performance and pricing information is available on the portfolios every business day.
 It can be obtained from www.CollegeSavingsMD.org by highlighting the “College Investment Plan” tab, then the drop down choice “Investment Performance”.